HasanAshab/story-line/FEATURES.md

 - **Typography**: Serif fonts and proper spacing for comfortable reading
 - **Structured Display**: Organized presentation with headings and paragraphs

+### Progress Tracking
+- **Sentence-Level Progress**: Mark individual sentences as completed or pending
+- **Visual Progress Indicators**: Click sentences to toggle completion status with visual feedback
+- **Progress Statistics**: Real-time progress bar and percentage completion display
+- **Progress Button**: Shows current completion percentage in the editor header
+- **Persistent Progress**: Progress data is saved locally and syncs with cloud storage
+- **Interactive Progress View**: Preview-like mode where sentences can be clicked to mark as done

 ## ☁️ Cloud Sync Features

 ### Data Synchronization